Trump’s Campaign Is Reportedly Pessimistic About Winning Michigan Again

 “I can tell you this: the president is stronger today than he was in 2016 in Macomb County,” said Roe.
 “I guarantee he will do better in Macomb County and I fully expect the president will be there before this campaign is over.”

-The Vice President is also planning on visiting many counties in Michigan.
+The vice president is also planning on visiting many counties in Michigan.

-“I think the vice president, as a Midwestern governor, was helpful to the ticket in Midwestern states that flipped in 2016,” said Pence’s chief of staff Marc Short.
+“I think the vice president, as a Midwestern governor, was helpful to the ticket in Midwestern states that flipped in 2016,” said Pence’s chief of staff, Marc Short.

 “I think there’s no doubt he’ll be spending a lot of time here heading into 2020,” said Short.
 “There will be plenty more trips here in Michigan.”